martinpolacek/GranadaAdvancedRAG/README.md

 - Saves validation results to the `validation_rag` folder.
 - Allows comparison of RAG performance for different retrieval/query strategies (e.g., full question vs. keywords).

+### 8_generate_general_question_for_agents.ipynb
+This notebook evaluates the relevance of project calls to a set of predefined general questions using summaries.
+It:
+- Defines a list of 12 general questions applicable across various funding calls.
+- Loads project summaries from the `summary` folder.
+- Uses a generative AI model (Gemini 2.5 Flash) to determine, for each question, which project summaries potentially contain relevant information ("INCLUDE" vs. "EXCLUDE").
+- Compares the LLM's list of "INCLUDE" calls against a baseline list (presumably generated using full text or another method) for each question.
+- Calculates and prints Precision, Recall, and F1 scores for each question to evaluate the LLM's performance in identifying relevant calls based solely on summaries.
+- Saves the baseline answers (from full text) to a pickle file (`answers_backup.pkl`).

 ## Evaluation Results

 | Model                                | Average Accuracy (%) |